How to Update, Change Parameters, and Delete GenU

 Tip

-If you intentionally changed the GenU deployment region from the default Tokyo, also change the SageMaker Code Editor deployment destination region.
-If you haven't changed it intentionally, please deploy to the Tokyo region from the URL below.
+If you intentionally changed the GenU deployment region from the default Tokyo, also change the SageMaker Code Editor deployment region.
+If you didn't consciously change it, deploy to Tokyo region using the URL below.

 Warning

-Regarding pricing, when running the default ml.t3.medium in the Tokyo region, $0.065 per hour is charged.
-Code Editor automatically stops when no operations are performed for a certain period, providing cost optimization.
+Regarding costs, running the default ml.t3.medium in Tokyo region costs $0.065 per hour.
+Code Editor automatically stops after a period of inactivity, providing cost optimization.

-CloudFormation will open, so check the box at the bottom of the screen and press Create stack.
+CloudFormation will open.
+Check the box at the bottom of the screen and press Create stack.

 Stack creation begins and becomes CREATE_COMPLETE after about 7 minutes.
 Then open SageMakerStudioUrl from the Outputs tab.